How Do Propane Vehicles Work?

 Float assembly: The float assembly monitors the fuel level in a tank.

-Fuel filter: Traps dirt and other particles to prevent them from clogging critical fuel system components, such as fuel injectors.
+Fuel filter: This filter traps dirt and other particles to prevent them from clogging critical fuel system components, such as fuel injectors.

 Fuel line: A metal tube or flexible hose (or a combination of these) allows for transferring fuel from the tank to the engine's fuel injection system.

-Fuel tank (propane): Stores propane on board the vehicle until it's needed by the engine.
+Fuel tank (propane): This tank stores propane on board the vehicle until it's needed by the engine.

 Internal combustion engine (spark-ignited): In this configuration, fuel is injected into either the intake manifold or the combustion chamber, where it is combined with air, and the air/fuel mix is ignited by the spark from a spark plug.